Samarth-Sharma-G/Special-Topics-297/Assignment_5/README.md

 ### 2. Tabular

-- **Synthetic Data Generation**: Successfully generated synthetic data for a real dataset.
+- **Synthetic Data Generation**: Successfully generated synthetic data for IRIS dataset.
-- **Zero-Shot Inference**: Demonstrated inference on a Tabular model using zero-shot learning.
+- **Zero-Shot Inference**: Demonstrated inference on a Tabular model using zero-shot learning on Anime dummy data.

-These notebooks showcase Tabular's capabilities in generating and inferring data.
+These notebooks showcase Tabula's capabilities in generating and inferring data.

 ### 3. RelBench with RDL